brandon-rhodes/pycon2010-mighty-dictionary/presentation.rst

 When does it contract?

+How much time does it take to look up collided objects?

 How much time does malloc take?
 Both on going bigger and smaller!

-How much time does it take to look up collided objects?

-Measure wasted space!
- - Normally
- - When it contracts to very small

-import my_inspect
-d = {1:1, 2:2, 3:3, 4:4, 5:5, 6:6}
-my_inspect.display_dictionary(d)

 - emphasize that hashes compared before objects
-- when dicting your own object, make comparison fast!
 - make steps of dictionary lookup clearer at beginning (HASH then COMPARE)
-- at end, show how to repackage dictionary (how?)
-- mention not to do the __hash__/__eq__ trick with mutable objects
 - talk about how setdefault() does only one lookup
-- show how space is used (and wasted) for several ranges of dict size
-- why dummy keys? because you could remove something from the middle of a collision search sequence!

 .. raw:: html